 Assistance programs from Kansas City Power and Light.

-Find information on billing and payment plans from Kansas City Power and Light.
-The company offers some of its own direct aid as well as information on other non-profit organizations in Kansas City as well as federal government resources.
+Find information on billing or payment plans from Kansas City Power and Light.
+The company offers some of its own direct aid as well as information on other non-profit organizations in Kansas City.
+There are local agencies that provide financial help to pay power or light bills, free government grants from LIHEAP, payment plans and other emergency assistance.
+Also learn about federal government resources below.

 The Cold Weather Program is allowed for qualified customers with delinquent accounts.
 It was created in an effort to help them avoid the loss of service.
 It operates during the cold winter months in Missouri and Kansas.
 So while it will prevent the shut off of your service the enrolled customer will still be responsible for payment of electricity bills during this time frame.
 So it does not eliminate or waive the bills owed.